In this Generation: Mark Evan Prado

 I wish everybody wrote a website about themselves!
 It can save a whole lot of time and effort getting to know somebody well, to get to know their values and interests, and help you choose what relationships to invest a lot of time and effort into.

 A website is a very good way to organize information about yourself.
-In later years, people have been posting stuff to timelines of Facebook, Instagram, and so on and so forth, but I still think a personal website is by far the most time efficient way to get to know the most important things about somebody, and to get much more complete information.
+In later years, people have been posting transient stuff to timelines of Facebook, Instagram, and so on and so forth, but I still think a personal website is by far the best organized and most time efficient way to get to know the most important things about somebody, and to get much more complete information.

-Perhaps you should, too.
+If you don't have a personal website, then perhaps you should create one, too.
 Then put a link to your website on your various social media networking sites, all pointing towards your one personal website.
-Focus on maintaining just one main website in detail, as most social media websites are not designed to go into much depth, instead into transient news.
+Focus on maintaining just one main website in detail, as most social media websites are not designed to go into much depth, instead into transient stuff.
 You can also add it to your emails to selected people, in your signature.

 The one thing we all have limited amounts of is TIME.
 The internet age allows us to get a whole lot more done with a lot less time, and that includes getting to know people.